m3db/m3/docs/how_to/query.md

 quoted: {\"t1\"="v1",t2="\"v2\"",t3="v3",t4="v4"}
 ```

-If there is a chance that your metric tags will contain "control" characters (WHAT ARE THE CONTROL CHARACTERS?), specifically `,` and `=`, it is highly recommended that one of either the `quoted` or `prepend_meta` schemes are specified, as the `legacy` scheme may cause ID collisions.
+If there is a chance that your metric tags will contain "control" characters, specifically `,` and `=`, it is highly recommended that one of either the `quoted` or `prepend_meta` schemes are specified, as the `legacy` scheme may cause ID collisions.
 As a general guideline, we suggest `quoted`, as it mirrors the more familiar Prometheus style IDs.

 We technically have a fourth ID generation scheme that is used for Graphite IDs, but it is exclusive to the Graphite ingestion path and is not selectable as a general scheme.